-Latest pic by Native American filmmaker Chris Eyre.
-Story of an African-American English teacher coaching the girl’s basketball team is formulaic to a fault.
-That said, this Showtime production is more compelling and touching than it has reason to be, thanks to sensitive execution and performances from reliable screen vets and spirited newcomers.
+Purportedly inspired by actual events, “Edge of America,” the latest pic by Native American filmmaker Chris Eyre (“Smoke Signals,” “Skins”), echoes films like “To Sir, With Love” or “Hoosiers.”
+Story of an African-American English teacher coaching the girl’s basketball team at an all-Native-American high school is formulaic to a fault.
+That said, this Showtime production (which screened as Sundance’s Salt Lake City opening night film and will air on the cabler later this year) is more compelling and touching than it has any reason to be, thanks to sensitive execution and excellent performances from reliable screen veterans and spirited newcomers.

 Having relocated from Texas to fill a mid-semester job opening at Three Nations High School, English teacher Kenny Williams (James McDaniel) isn’t like anything the locals have seen before.
 For starters, he’s black, which causes even the school’s seemingly unflappable, white principal (Michael Flynn) to do a double take at their first meeting.
 Beyond that, he’s completely ignorant of — and, at first, more than a bit insensitive to — local customs.

 Still, the obvious set-up by Pulitzer Prize-nominated playwright Willy Holtzman, who contributed pic’s script, contains at least a spark of originality: The new black teacher on campus is a fish-out-of-water not because he isn’t white, but because he isn’t red.

 By-the-numbers plotting includes Williams earning the respect of his students — a moody, sarcastic bunch of slacker Indian teens, most of whom have never seen a black man before — though at least one, a hip-hop-spouting tough Franklin Tom (Eddie Spears), seems to think he is black.